On the Shoulders of Giants (film)

 On the Shoulders of Giants: The Story of the Greatest Team You Never Heard Of is a 2011 historical sports documentary film directed by Deborah Morales, written by Kareem Abdul-Jabbar and Anna Waterhouse.
-This film tells the story of the All-Black professional basketball team the New York Renaissance or Harlem Rens.
+The film tells the story of the All-Black professional basketball team the New York Renaissance or Harlem Rens.
+This team played their first game on November 3, 1923, beating the Collegiate Five, an all-white team.